Equinix buys Mainone for $320m

 Upon finally taking over, Equinix, through these facilities will gain more than 64,000 gross square feet of space, with 570,000 square feet of land for future expansions.

-“In ATCON, our major objective is to drive FDI and this is one we can be proud of” he added.

-Also his counterpart in Association of Licensed Telecom Operators in Nigeria, ALTON, Engr Gbenga Adebayo also extended felicitation to Mainone and Equinix for successful partnership, saying “we wish them all the success”.
+Also reacting, the Association of Licensed Telecom Operators in Nigeria, ALTON, Engr Gbenga Adebayo, extended felicitation to MainOne and Equinix for successful partnership, saying “we wish them all the success.’’